 I returned to Britain to promote these; settled back in Fife, and started a series of one-act and full-length plays

 for the SCDA Festivals and for the local theatre groups.
-All of these are detailed below.
+Some of these are detailed below.

 Encouraged by my eight tours of the Indian sub-continent, and by a comment that I didn’t write many good roles for ladies, I invented this ‘piece of theatre’ about the British women in India during the Raj, put together largely from the letters, diaries and biographies of the ladies themselves.

 CASABLANCA HERE I COME was my homage to the black-and-white classics of my youth, and had a Cagney-style director trying to complete a film version of Dick Whittington despite the many attempts by a Bogart-style casting director to stop him.
-The script has been enjoyed and enthused over, but with its multiple settings and musical routines it has proved too costly for either amateurs or professionals.
-Unwilling to waste a good plot and some great lines it morphed into a non-musical play with a Cagney-style director trying to record a radio version of The Maltese Falcon despite the many attempts of a Bogart-style casting director to stop him.
-This started life in Scotland as THE MONTROSE BUDGERIGAR.
-I still have copies of the Scottish script but, following my move south, it seemed sensible to provide an English version.
+The script has been enjoyed and enthused over, but with its multiple settings and musical routines it has proved too costly for either amateurs or professionals so it has morphed into a non-musical play with a Cagney-style director trying to record a radio version of The Maltese Falcon despite the many attempts of a Bogart-style casting director to stop him - why waste a good plot and some great lines?
+This started life in Scotland as THE MONTROSE BUDGERIGAR and I still have copies of the Scottish script but, following my move south, it seemed sensible to provide an English version.
 This is currently THE DYMCHURCH BUDGERIGAR, although the setting could be anywhere within easy reach of a BBC Studio.

 THE BEXHILL BUDGERIGAR